junxit/us-congress-bills-111/bill.md

 ## § 1.
 Authority of Committee on House Administration to Establish Day for Paying Salaries in or Under the House of Representatives

 Section 116(a) of the Legislative Branch Appropriations Act, 2002 (2 U.S.C.
 60d–1) is amended by adding at the end the following new sentence: “Notwithstanding the previous sentence, the Committee on House Administration may by regulation provide for the payment of salaries with respect to a month on a date other than the date provided under the previous sentence as may be necessary to conform to generally accepted accounting practices.”.

+## § 2.
+Membership in House of Representatives Exercise Facility for Active Duty Armed Forces Members Assigned to Congressional Liaison Office

+House Resolution 1068, One Hundred Tenth Congress, agreed to April 15, 2008, is enacted into law.